 Brian Doyle is an award-winning author, essayist, and editor of Portland Magazine at the University of Portland, in Oregon.
 Doyle’s writing has appeared in The Atlantic Monthly, The American Scholar, Georgia Review, and Best American Essays anthologies.
 He is the author of several books, notably the sprawling Oregon novel Mink River.
 His new novel The Plover will be published in April by St Martin’s Press.

 Jennifer Fandel’s poetry has recently appeared or is forthcoming in Prairie Gold: An Anthology of the American Heartland, Measure, museum of americana, RHINO, Floating Bridge Review (a special issue on work selected by Washington State Poet Laureate Elizabeth Austen), The Baltimore Review, Midwestern Gothic, and A Face to Meet the Faces: An Anthology of Contemporary Persona Poetry.
 She lives in St. Louis and works in the publishing industry.
-Read a short interview with Jennifer on writing and her work, Here.

 Brad Felver’s fiction has recently appeared in the Colorado Review, the Minnesota Review, and Beloit Fiction Journal among other journals.
 He teaches at Bowling Green State University.